open-resources/dash_curriculum/tutorial/part2/chapter6.md

 ```

 - In the .csv file used, the data has some different column separators: '|?|'.
 With the "sep" argument, we have defined which characters should be considered field separators.
 (We used the the backslash " \ " as an escape character in order to properly interpret the field separator).
 - We have also selected a subset of columns to be uploaded, with the "usecols" argument.
+With this argument, the remaining columns that are present in the file will be ignored
+- After the data upload, the dataframe looks like the following:

 ![csv data 02](./ch6_files/data02.JPG)

 ### 6.2.2 Read data from a URL
-We will now upload the same data from above, but from ([this ULR](https://raw.githubusercontent.com/open-resources/dash_curriculum/main/tutorial/part2/ch6_files/data_03.txt)), which is containint a .txt file.
+We will now upload the same data from above, but from ([this ULR](https://raw.githubusercontent.com/open-resources/dash_curriculum/main/tutorial/part2/ch6_files/data_03.txt)) (containing a raw .txt file).

 ```
 url = 'https://raw.githubusercontent.com/open-resources/dash_curriculum/main/tutorial/part2/ch6_files/data_03.txt'